mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 To understand bitcoin mining, it is first necessary to understand what cryptographic hashing is and how it works.
 Rather than bore you with definitions at the start, lets just dive in and give it a go.
-Click the *SHA256* button a few times and then try typing different things in the *pre-image* field:
+Click the *SHA256* button a few times and look carefully at what it does, then try typing different things in the *pre-image* field and clicking the *SHA256* button to see what that does:
 <div class="form-container" id="form0">
     <label for="inputMessage0" class="for-textbox">pre-image</label><br>
     <div class="left">